abrandec/code-graveyard/README.md

 # Code Graveyard

-Contains code that i've built but had to remove from my projects due to architectural changes, etc that other way find useful for learning.
+Contains code that i've built but had to remove from my projects due to architectural changes, etc that others may find useful for learning.

 :warning: Lack of tests